 - For every 100 meters rise in altitude, the temperature falls by 1°C.

 - Antarctica is the highest continent with an average elevation of 2,300 meters above sea level.

 - The only areas affected by the sea temperatures are the coasts.

-- Apart from the coasts, Antarctica is not affected by the sea temperatures.
-So, it stays cold for very long periods of time.
+- Apart from the coasts, Antarctica is not affected by sea temperatures.
+So, it stays cold for very long periods.

 Does it rain in Antarctica?

 - Yes. but rainfall or snowfall is very rare in Antarctica because it is a desert.